Explosive eruption rocks volcano on Caribbean's St. Vincent - WTMJ

 Associated Press

 Prime Minister Ralph Gonsalves said in a press conference that people have to be vaccinated if they go aboard a cruise ship or are granted temporary refuge in another island.
-He said two Royal Caribbean cruise ships are expected to arrive by Friday and a third one in the coming days, as well as two Carnival cruise ships by Friday.
+He said two Royal Caribbean cruise ships were expected to arrive Friday and a third in the coming days, as well as two Carnival cruise ships.
 Islands that have said they would accept evacuees include St. Lucia, Grenada, Barbados and Antigua.

 “Not everything is going to go perfect, but if we all cooperate … we will come through this stronger than ever,” Gonsalves said.

-He noted that he was talking to Caribbean governments to accept people’s ID cards if they don’t have a passport.
+He said he was talking to Caribbean governments to accept people’s ID cards if they don’t have a passport.

 “This is an emergency situation, and everybody understands that,” he said.